jonas-printzen/buildxx/README.md

 ## Outline

-This is an attempt to collect everything I need to build software in a docker image.
+This is everything needed to build software with a docker image.
 The image will be executed instead of running __make__ when developing.
+By putting the toolchain in the image you don't need it installed locally.
+You also get perfect history and control of the toolchain.
-As an added value exactly the same image will be used in build-automation.
+As an added value, exactly the same image can be used in build-automation.

  ><big>__Note!__</big>
  >This image exposes your entire $HOME directory to make sure any
- >caching directories and personal configuration (.m2,.netrc) is persistent!
+ >caching directories and personal configuration (.m2,.netrc) can be used!
  >If this violates your sense of security, don't use this image!

-Firstly, when invoked without proper arguments, it provides a shell-script to use for proper invocation.
+Firstly, when invoked without the proper arguments, it provides a shell-script to use for proper invocation.

 ```sh